Baby Nail Clippers: How To Safely Trim The Sensitive Nail Of Your Baby?

 Can we cut the nails of a baby using scissors?

 It is commonly seen that most parents tend to use normal scissors to trim the baby’s tiny nails instead of the baby-safe baby nail clippers.
-This is quite a daunting task to perform as these scissors are not designed for trimming and do not come with an assigned shape, nor are they baby-safe and are extremely sharp, especially for the baby.
+This is quite a daunting task to perform as these scissors are not designed for trimming and do not come with an assigned shape, nor are they baby-safe and extremely sharp, especially for the baby.

 How about nibbling?
 That’s a no too!
-Peeling may accidentally cut way too deep, while nibbling could transfer your germs to her skin.
+Peeling may accidentally cut way too deep while nibbling could transfer your germs to her skin.

 So what now?